 Plus, some medicines work our cheaper to buy over the counter than the prescription charge so if you don’t need to see your GP, the pharmacist is a great option.

-Your local pharmacist may also offer a NHS Minor Ailments service which allows you to see your pharmacist to get treatment for a whole host of conditions; back-ache, colds, hay fever, nappy rash, earache, threadworm and many many more.
+Your local pharmacist may offer an NHS Minor Ailments service which allows you to see your pharmacist to get treatment for a whole host of conditions; backache, colds, hay fever, nappy rash, earache, threadworm and many many more.

 Your pharmacist may be able to prescribe the treatment you need without seeing your GP and in some cases provide this to you for free.